Guide to African American Historic Sites Learn More: Enslaved Africans living in Deerfield

 How did slaves arrive in towns like Deerfield?

 In the early years of the slave trade to New England, most enslaved Africans were captured in Africa, and taken to the Caribbean before being sold and relocated to New England.
-As the number of enslaved Africans in New England grew between 1740 and 1775, slaves were increasingly brought directly from Africa bringing immediate cultural and religious traditions with them.
+As the number of enslaved Africans in New England grew between 1740 and 1775, slaves increasingly arrived directly from Africa, bringing immediate cultural and religious traditions with them.

 Slave?
 Servant?
 Or Enslaved African?